What information is included in a pathology report?

 Gross description

-For cytology specimens, the gross description is very short and usually notes the number of slides or smears made by the doctor.
+For cytology samples, the gross description is very short and usually notes the number of slides or smears made by the doctor.
 If the sample is a body fluid, its color and volume are noted.

 Microscopic description

-This is a description of what the pathologists see when they look in the microscope.
-The appearance of the cancer cells, how they are arranged together, and the extent to which the cancer invades nearby tissues in the specimen are usually included in the microscopic description.
-Results of any other studies done (histochemical stains, flow cytometry, etc.) may be noted in the microscopic description or in a separate section.
+This is a description of what the pathologist sees when looking at the processed sample under a microscope.
+The appearance of the cancer cells, how they are arranged, and the extent to which the cancer invades nearby tissues are usually included in the microscopic description.

 Diagnosis

 The most important part of the pathology report is the final diagnosis.
-This is the “bottom line” of the testing process, although this section may be at the bottom or the top of the page.
-The doctor relies on this final diagnosis to help decide on the best treatment options.
+This is the “bottom line” of the tissue examination process, although this section is usually at the top of the page.
 If the diagnosis is cancer, this section will note the exact type of cancer and will usually include the cancer’s grade.

 Comment